St. Petersburg High School

-St. Petersburg High School, founded in 1898, is a secondary school located in St. Petersburg, Florida.
+St. Petersburg High School, founded in 1898, is a secondary school in the Pinellas County School District in St. Petersburg, Florida.
 The school's current building, a historic landmark, was built in 1926.
 It was designed by Missouri architect William B. Ittner.
 It was listed on the National Register of Historic Places in 1984.
 The school was billed as the nation's first million dollar high school.
 The school previously occupied several other historic locations around St. Petersburg, including a location at Mirror Lake (1919–1926).

 The International Baccalaureate (IB) Diploma Programme at St. Petersburg High School is the oldest in Florida, IB school number 250 in the world.

 Effective July 1, 2017, former assistant principal Darlene Lebo was promoted to principal, succeeding Al Bennett who was promoted to become the Pinellas County School District's Director of Athletics, Pre-K-12 Physical Education, Health Education Programs, and School Wellness.

 The school currently has 2,013 students enrolled.